theJugglingCompany.com

 A complex juggling pattern - even a seven-ball shower - has a readable structure.
 The arcs have timing.
 The peaks and valleys repeat at predictable intervals.
 The balls do not interrupt each other because the siteswap notation that defines the pattern specifies exactly when each ball must leave each hand.

 This is the structural difference between managing multiple changes and experiencing change saturation.
 Multiple well-sequenced changes with coordination between them produce a complex pattern that is readable, if demanding.
-Multiple concurrent changes with no shared timing structure produce a field of interference in which the individual people inside it cannot identify which arc belongs to which program, which signal requires action, which timeline governs which commitment.
+Multiple concurrent changes with no shared timing structure produce the image: a field of interference in which the individual people inside it cannot identify which arc belongs to which program, which signal requires action, which timeline governs which commitment.

 What you do not do